 What are some of the biggest challenges about this field?

 Convincing people that professionally written content is worth the cost.
 Search engine optimization (SEO) is a big part of my writing, and is integral to successful online content.
 But, to try and get companies to understand this need and the costs involved is a challenge.
 I often get people replying that they’d rather just write their website content themselves to save costs.
 And it shows.
+After being bombarded with questions like “how long does SEO take?”, it really does show a lack of understanding amongst the general populace about what goes into SEO.
+It is something better handled by dedicated and experienced professionals in the field rather than a business trying to do it themselves.

 Do you have any advice for someone wanting to get into this field?